Incompleteusern/dotfiles/README.md

 # Applications

 ## Manual
-Use catpuccin mocha lavender for firefox, vscode, bd, and spicetify.
+- Use catpuccin mocha lavender for firefox, vscode, bd, and spicetify.
+  - TODO automate that shit
-Use `cups` for printer stuff.
+- Use `cups` for printer stuff.
-Enable firefox hardware acceleration, reopen tabs on close
+- Enable firefox hardware acceleration, reopen tabs on close

 ## Auto
 - Firefox | `firefox`